Clay vs Apollo.io: Side-by-Side 2026 Sales Comparison

 Which tool should a 10-rep startup pick?

 At 10 reps, the deciding factors are total cost, time to value, and admin overhead.
 Clay orchestrates data from many sources.
 Apollo is one of those sources.
-For startup-stage teams, the lower-cost option in this comparison is almost always the right starting point.
-You can graduate to the enterprise tier once your motion is proven.
+The lower-cost option in this comparison is almost always the right starting point for startup-stage teams.
+You can graduate once your motion is proven.

 Related